mwilliamson/nope/README.rst

 * Allow types of variables to be specified in the same way as functions, such as giving the type of an empty list.

+* If a class definition body contains a value of type object that could be a function (but that is not possible to determine at runtime), how should it be treated?
+In Python, if it's a function, we bind it to the instance.
+Is it possible to sensibly do the same in other languages?
+  The result is that any value of type object will need to be checked as to whether it is a function or not for consistency.

 Status
 ------